cs50/ap-2020/curriculum/understanding_technology/internet/notes/index.md

     - The language that web servers speak
   - Google will send the request to their web server via http
 - Many websites use secure connections with SSL or HTTPS, which uses the port 443
-- These SSL certificates validate encryption keys used in secure communications.
-They are typically issued by a certificate authority.
+- Certificate authorities issue digital certificates that validate the ownership of encryption keys used in secure communications and are based on a trust model.
 - Email uses port 25
 - Other ports exist as well